C# Array vs List: When should you use an array or a List in C#?

 C# List

-In C#, the List is a generic collection of strongly typed objects that can change its size dynamically when items are added or removed.
+List: In C#, the List is a generic collection of strongly typed objects that can change its size dynamically when elements are added or removed.
 It is available in the System.Collection.Generic namespace.

 You can access the List elements using index or loops.
-This class enables you to perform different operations, such as sorting, searching, adding, and removing elements from the collection.
+It enables you to perform different operations, such as sorting, searching, adding, and removing elements from the collection.

 If you want to know more about the List class and how to use it in C#, you can check out my previous article, “C# List Class“.